mongodb/specifications/source/auth/auth.rst

 The callback MUST be able to return the following information:

-- ``accessToken``: An OIDC access Token string.
+- ``accessToken``: An OIDC access token string.
 The driver MUST NOT attempt to validate ``accessToken`` directly.
-- ``expiresIn``: An optional expiry time for the access Token.
-Drivers MUST support and document values for both an expiry time and a value that indicates there is no expiry time, like 0 or ``null``.
+- ``expiresInSeconds``: An optional expiry duration for the access token.
+  Drivers MUST support and document values for both an expiry duration and a value that indicates the expiry duration is unknown or infinite, like 0 or ``null``.

 The signature of the callback is up to the driver's discretion, but the driver MUST ensure that additional optional input parameters and return values can be